smucclaw/sandbox/nemo/gf-meng-day03/README.md

 2. Export to PGF
 3. Write a Python/Haskell interpreter that uses the PGF and 'translates' one sentence to another

+## Latest Changelog

+Update: As of 10/02/2023, this grammar can parse all the sentences below, but with only one syntax tree, so it's no longer ambiguous.

+There was an attempt at creating a Haskell interpreter for this grammar.
+Following Inari's advice, I first played with the Foods grammar interpreter from the first part of [Lesson 7 of the GF tutorial](http://www.grammaticalframework.org/doc/tutorial/gf-tutorial.html#toc140), which you can find in foodsTranslator.
+I then tried playing with the question and answer system in the second part of lesson 7 in cannedQ2A but decided to jump straight into creating an interpreter for this day 03 challenge.

+The interpreter is called question2AnswerInter.hs

+## Previous Changelog

 As of 27/01/2023, this grammar can parse:

     X: Do you promise to serve ?